tinax8774/sep10-freedom-project/blog/entry02.md

 ##### 11/04/2024

 ## Context
 It's been a while since entry 1 and lately we have started researching recent technology on our topic.
 Over the past couple of weeks we had started doing research on our topics and lately it has been on hardware and software.
+Throughout the past few weeks we have been learning about CSS by FCC to help us learn.
+CSS is going to be really useful while coding our websites once we reach that step.
 As my topic for my freedom project is on the environment there are many components to the topic so I had to find mostly reliable sources as there are many ideas on the topic.
 Most of my software websites mostly have to do with monitoring the forest and tracking deforestation over the past few years in our world.
 Hardware has mostly included things that are beneficial for the environment and prevent things including global warming, deforestation and many other ways you could help improve the world that you are living in today.
 In this blog I will talk about some of the websites that I have found about the topic of environment.

 ### Software
 Some of the software websites I have found are: